Policies / Procedures

 Blaming and Scapegoating:

-Notice first inklings of experience in any given situation and with full conscious awareness, explore and change your patterned behaviour – you are empowered to change through awareness and observation.
+- Notice first inklings of experience in any given situation and with full conscious awareness, explore and change your patterned behavior – you are empowered to change through awareness and observation.